caedm/wall-ink-server/wall-ink-nagios-script/README.md

 other => CRITICAL: unknown return code
 ```

-### Data Verification Program Usage Details:
+### Data Tool Program Usage Details:
 ```
 wall-ink-server data checking program

-purpose: verify if data from a wall-ink-server host is valid
+purpose: tool to verify if data from a wall-ink-server host is valid
+         and extract information from the data.

 usage: ./wall_ink_data_tool.bin                     Run with default settings
    or: ./wall_ink_data_tool.bin [options] <args>    Run with given options and arguments